2024 John Deere Classic field: PGA Tour players, rankings

 The 2024 John Deere Classic Classic field is set with the passing of the PGA Tour tournament entry deadline.
 This week's PGA Tour field is set for this FedEx Cup event, played at TPC Deere Run in Silvis, Illinois, from July 4-7, 2024.

-The John Deere Classic Classic field is headlined by the likes of Patrick Cantlay, defending champion Sepp Straka, Sungjae Im and more.
+The John Deere Classic Classic field is headlined by the likes of Jordan Spieth, defending champion Sepp Straka, Sungjae Im and more.

 JOIN FOREBUCKS: Access a winning PGA Tour model, unique tools and in-depth analysis for just $40/year!